 School To Work

-What is School To Work?
+What is School to Work?

 School To Work provides transition programs and services for students with disabilities in grades 7-12, whose expected outcome is community-based employment.
 Training includes classroom and community-based instruction.